 Villebois began taking formal shape in late September 2004 with the groundbreaking of an 850-house, $250 million project called Arbor Custom Homes at Villebois.
 That project, being developed by Arbor Custom Homes and its parent company, West Hills Development, will be broken into several phases expected to take place during the next six years.
 The first phase calls for construction of 40 fully detached single-family houses, 20 townhouses and a large park.
 Eventually, Arbor Custom Homes and West Hills will develop 159 acres of the property.

 - Centex Homes Centex builds homes in over 20 USA states.
 In the Portland area, Centex builds in Western suburbs (Aloha, Beaverton, and Hillsboro).
 They build condos and townhomes.

 - Legends Homes Builder in Western suburban area (Beaverton, Hillsboro, and Lake Forest).
 Legends builds single family detached and townhomes.
 Prices for townhomes begin at $140’s – the townhomes are located in the Orenco (Hillsboro) area and near the light rail (MAX).
 Single family detached homes begin at $290’s.

 - Orenco Station Located in Hillsboro, Orenco is a planned community offering a mix of homes (rowhouses, lofts, condos, cottages, etc.).
-It has stacked up a impressive list of awards.
+There are a number of restaurants, shops and services available in the neighborhood.
 Orenco Station is right on the light rail line and a new shopping area is part of the complex.
 This includes a quality food store called New Seasons Market.